-The Fund aims to achieve long term capital growth primarily (i.e. approximately two-third of its assets) through investing in securities of companies quoted on some or all of the stock markets in countries in Asia (including Australia and New Zealand but excluding Japan).
-The portfolio of the Trust will be broadly diversified with no specific industry or sectoral emphasis.
+Fund Objective: Aims to achieve long term capital growth primarily through investing in securities of companies quoted on some or all of the stock markets in countries in Asia, including Australia and New Zealand but excluding Japan.
+The portfolio of the Fund will be broadly diversified with no specific industry or sectoral emphasis.

 The prospectus, profile statement, product highlight sheet, fund factsheet or other offer or product documents may contain references about the expected risk tolerance of their target investors.
 These are in no way indicative of how we at Endowus have assessed your risk tolerance based on your stated objectives and financial situation.
 Endowus accepts no responsibility for investment decisions made in response to the expected risk tolerance levels mentioned in the product or offer documents.